Best Time to Visit Croatia: Coast, Islands, and How to Avoid the Crowds

 May 12, 2026

 Croatia's Adriatic coastline is one of the most beautiful stretches of sea and shore in Europe.
-The old walled city of Dubrovnik, the islands of Hvar, Korcula, and Vis, the waterfalls at Plitvice Lakes, and the Venetian architecture of Split and Trogir collectively make it one of the most compelling destinations on the continent.
+The old walled city of 3 days in Dubrovnik, the islands of Hvar, Korcula, and Vis, the waterfalls at Plitvice Lakes, and the Venetian architecture of Split and Trogir collectively make it one of the most compelling destinations on the continent.

 They also make it one of the most aggressively crowded in peak season.
 In July and August, Dubrovnik's Old Town can see 10,000 cruise-ship passengers disembarking in a single morning.
 Hotel prices in Hvar double or triple.
-The narrow lanes of the Diocletian's Palace complex in Split become effectively impassable at midday.
+The narrow lanes of the Diocletian's Palace complex in 3 days in Split become effectively impassable at midday.

 Getting the timing right is the single most important decision you will make when planning a Croatia trip.
 This guide gives you the full picture.